hisagenda/mailer/README.md

   body: "Hello, this is a test email sent via the Email Operator."
 ```

-Send the Email:
-Apply the Email resource to your cluster to trigger the sending process.
+Apply the Email resource to your cluster.
 ```bash
 kubectl apply -f email.yaml
 ```